-Did you know that the word “muffin” was derived from the German word “muffin”?
+Did you know that the word “muffin” has a German origin?
 It meant a small cake or soft bread.
 Muffins come in all shapes, sizes, and flavors ranging from classic and simple to very fancy and creative.

 These German muffins are more along the lines of a classic and simple muffin.
 The recipe has a few special secret ingredients that provide lots of flavor and moisture, without being overly sweet and complicated.

-Did you ever think you would be adding rum into your muffin batter?
+Did you ever think you would be adding rum to your muffin batter?
 Well, get prepared!